 Apart from the needs already listed, facilities must anticipate alternate means of communication and alternate staff roles.
 A centralized virtual communication center and database of certifications/skills can help facilitate quick decisions and deployment of resources when the usual chain of command is disrupted.

 6. Collaborating effectively with community partners

-CMS took pains to explain that they intentionally did not provide detailed requirements for policies and procedures.
-Instead, they are asking facilities to rely on a thorough assessment of their location, staff, and patient population to determine the measures that would be most effective.
+The CMS emergency preparedness regulations take pains to explain that CMS intentionally did not provide detailed requirements for emergency preparedness policies and procedures.
+Instead, CMS is asking facilities to rely on a thorough assessment of their location, staff, and patient population to determine the measures that would be most effective.

 - LiveProcess delivers on CMS emergency preparedness rule for hospitals.

 - Continuity of Operations Planning (COOP) for Healthcare Organizations

 - Next in the series: CMS emergency preparedness requires a communication plan